Price losses in Bitcoin, XRP and Polkadot

-The trading volume of all digital currencies in the last 24 hours was $ 278 billion, while the market capitalization is $ 2185 billion.
-Bitcoin dominance is 40 percent.
-Annoying: Since yesterday, the cryptocurrencies in the top 10 had to bleed by 11 percent.
+The market for all digital currencies has a capitalization of 2148 billion US dollars.
+The trading volume for the last 24 hours is $ 163 billion.
+Bitcoin leads with a dominance of 40 percent and continues to occupy first place.
+Annoying: Since yesterday, the cryptocurrencies in the top 10 had to bleed by 4 percent.

 This is how the rates of the most important digital currencies have performed in the last 24 hours: